Vehicle: Converting energy to work

 The mechanical energy that motors and engines produce must be converted to work by wheels, propellers, nozzles, or similar means.

 Aside from converting mechanical energy into motion, wheels allow a vehicle to roll along a surface and, with the exception of railed vehicles, to be steered.
 Wheels are ancient technology, with specimens being discovered from over 5000 years ago.
 Wheels are used in a plethora of vehicles, including motor vehicles, armoured personnel carriers, amphibious vehicles, airplanes, trains, skateboards and wheelbarrows.

 Nozzles are used in conjunction with almost all reaction engines.
-Vehicles using nozzles include jet aircraft, rockets and personal watercraft.
+Vehicles using nozzles include jet aircraft, rockets, and personal watercraft.
 While most nozzles take the shape of a cone or bell, some unorthodox designs have been created such as the aerospike.
 Some nozzles are intangible, such as the electromagnetic field nozzle of a vectored ion thruster.

 Continuous track is sometimes used instead of wheels to power land vehicles.
 Continuous track has the advantages of a larger contact area, easy repairs on small damage, and high maneuverability.
-Examples of vehicles using continuous track are tanks, snowmobiles and excavators.
+Examples of vehicles using continuous tracks are tanks, snowmobiles and excavators.
 Two continuous tracks used together allow for steering.
-The largest vehicle in the world, the Bagger 288, is propelled by continuous tracks.
+The largest land vehicle in the world, the Bagger 293, is propelled by continuous tracks.

 Propellers (as well as screws, fans and rotors) are used to move through a fluid.
-Propellers have been used as toys since ancient times, however it was Leonardo da Vinci who devised what was one of the earliest propeller driven vehicles, the "aerial-screw".
+Propellers have been used as toys since ancient times; however, it was Leonardo da Vinci who devised what was one of the earliest propeller driven vehicles, the "aerial-screw".
 In 1661, Toogood & Hays adopted the screw for use as a ship propeller.
 Since then, the propeller has been tested on many terrestrial vehicles, including the Schienenzeppelin train and numerous cars.
 In modern times, propellers are most prevalent on watercraft and aircraft, as well as some amphibious vehicles such as hovercraft and ground-effect vehicles.
-Intuitively, propellers cannot work in space as there is no working fluid, however some sources have suggested that since space is never empty, a propeller could be made to work in space.
+Intuitively, propellers cannot work in space as there is no working fluid; however, some sources have suggested that since space is never empty, a propeller could be made to work in space.

 Similarly to propeller vehicles, some vehicles use wings for propulsion.
 Sailboats and sailplanes are propelled by the forward component of lift generated by their sails/wings.
 Ornithopters also produce thrust aerodynamically.
 Ornithopters with large rounded leading edges produce lift by leading-edge suction forces.
 Research at the University of Toronto Institute for Aerospace Studies lead to a flight with an actual ornithopter on July 31, 2010.

 Paddle wheels are used on some older watercraft and their reconstructions.
 These ships were known as paddle steamers.
 Because paddle wheels simply push against the water, their design and construction is very simple.
 The oldest such ship in scheduled service is the Skibladner.
 Many pedalo boats also use paddle wheels for propulsion.